gerardolopezGL/devops-challenge/README.md

    - Terraform
    - Packer
 - High availability, Load balanced and TLS secured solution
    - Kubernetes regional cluster.
-3 regions, 2 nodes per region.
+3 zones, 2 nodes per zone.
    - Ingress to manage the traffic of our services